Foo-King-Jimmy/cnippets/daemonizing/README.md

-Squence of C code that is to daemonize a running process.
+# DAEMONIZING

-Using double fork.
+---

-Treating signals as well.
+This sequence of C code deals with how to daemonize a running process.